 Prior to joining Kaiser Permanente, Paul was with John Muir Health, where he served as president/CEO for the John Muir Physician Network in addition to executive vice president (EVP) in Administration.
 During his tenure at John Muir, at various times his EVP/Administration responsibilities included finance, human resources, marketing, strategic planning, information technology, legal, compliance, and community benefit.

 Previously, Paul was with Blue Shield of California in several positions, including chief financial officer, senior vice president for the Northern Region business unit and EVP, Corporate Development.
 Between 1990 and 1998, he held various general management positions with Aetna’s health plan organization in California.
 Prior to that, he was chief operating officer for Bay Pacific Health Plan, and served as a senior manager for the Amherst/Ernst and Young health care consulting practice.

-Paul holds a BA from Duke University and MBA from the University of California, Berkeley.
+Paul holds a bachelor’s degree from Duke University and an MBA from the University of California, Berkeley.